aurogr/PGATR-MarineSimulation/README.md

 https://github.com/user-attachments/assets/5770d411-474a-4d63-ae55-fc864b91cebb

 - The sea is done with a tessellation shader, that increases geometric density based on camera proximity to optimize performance.
-It also has movement bia displacement of the height map in a wave pattern.
+It also has movement due to the displacement of the height map in a wave pattern.

 | Sand tessellation | Sea tessellation |
 | :---: | :---: |